cunger/launch/notes/sandcrawler-rulebook/functions.md

 ## Closures

-When a function is defined, a _closure_ is created that.
+When a function is defined, a _closure_ is created.

 > A closure is the combination of a function and the lexical environment within which that function was declared.
 -- MDN